 That's up to you!
-An Associate's Degree typically requires 60 credits.
+An associate degree typically requires 60 credits.
 If a scholar earns 15 credits per year for the four years in high school, an Associate Degree is achievable.
 This is a very aggressive goal, but more achievable by highly motivated scholars.
 Even taking a few college classes will give you a fast start into college.